Men's Golf Spotlight: Chris Whitten

-Chris Whitten begins his second season as the head coach and his sixth overall with the University of Michigan men's golf team.
+Chris Whitten begins his third season as the head coach and his seventh overall with the University of Michigan men's golf team.
 Prior to taking over the program from Andrew Sapp, Whitten spent five seasons (2006-11) as an assistant coach.

 While serving as an assistant, the Wolverines made four straight NCAA Regional appearances - winning the program's first team regional title in 2011 - and two NCAA Championship appearances.
 In 2009, the Wolverines closed sixth to advance to team match play, closing with a semifinalist finish.
 In 2011, U-M closed 10th, missing match play by just three shots.

 In addition to his coaching duties, Whitten has been instrumental in the creation and administration of the Friends of Michigan Golf alumni program, the development of the Wolverine Golf School, as well as the designing and fundraising for U-M's new golf practice facility.

 Before joining the Wolverine staff in May 2006, Whitten was an assistant golf professional at the Inverness Club in Toledo, Ohio.
 While there he focused primarily on membership instructional programs, clinics, and group lessons.
 He also assisted with tournament operations for over 90 summer golf events, including the University of Toledo's Inverness Intercollegiate Invitational during the fall.